bitcart/bitcart-sdk/docs/index.rst

    installation
    api

-Bitcart is a platform to simplify cryptocurrencies adaptation.
+BitcartCC is a platform to simplify cryptocurrencies adaptation.
-This SDK is part of bitcart.
+This SDK is part of BitcartCC.
-Using this SDK you can easily connect to bitcart daemon and code scripts around it easily.
+Using this SDK you can easily connect to BitcartCC daemon and code scripts around it easily.

-Behold, the power of Bitcart:
+Behold, the power of BitcartCC:

 .. code-block:: python